OpenJavaCard/globalplatform-exports/README.md

 ### License

-The files distributed here are the intellectual property of GlobalPlatform and may be used only as per the provided [license agreement](GP-Specification-License-Agreement.pdf).
+The files distributed here are the intellectual property of GlobalPlatform.

+They may be used only as per the provided [license agreement](GP-Specification-License-Agreement.pdf).

 We redistribute these files as they are a necessary component for building applications using GlobalPlatform APIs.